Table Charismata Matters

 I do not claim that every author included is orthodox in teaching or was/is a genuine Christian.
 Also, I disagree with something in every author I've included.
 That's mostly because I'm both a Calvinist and continuationist and most of the authors are not Calvinists.
 Also, some of the authors may have perceived or real stains on the record of their personal histories or theologies that in some minds disqualify them for having ever been genuinely used of God to perform miracles (e.g. Allen, Hagin, Lake, Liarsdon, McPherson).
 But even David who murdered Uriah was (after his repentance) still nevertheless considered by God to be "a man after God's own heart."
 Samson is included in the Hall of Faith in Hebrews chapter 11 even though he committed various grievous sins in his life as a believer.
 Using Biblical discernment is necessary whenever reading books on theology.
 That's especially true for any subject that deals with the supernatural.
 Everyone needs to learn how to "chew the meat and to spit out the bones".
 Outside of the Bible no book is perfect in doctrine and teaching.
 Heretics do exist, but just because someone doesn't have everything perfectly right in his theology doesn't necessarily mean that that person is a heretic or wasn't used by God.
 For example, there's no question that the doctrine of God is the most important doctrine to get right such that an error there can endanger one's soul.
 Yet, few question the salvation of most of the Ante-Nicene Apostolic Fathers and apologists even though their doctrines of God, Christology and Pneumatology were sometimes faulty (e.g. Justin Martyr).

 Here are Some Resources to look into.
 I've used asterisks [ * ] to rate certain resources I'm more familiar with.
 So five asterisks [ * * * * * ] are better than three [ * * * ].
 There are others I'll add later.
 But the ones already included are often older and more "classic."
-There modern charismatic books and ministries I'd like to include, but as I said above, the ministries of these contemporary authors aren't finished and so can't be judged by history yet.
+There are modern charismatic books and ministries I'd like to include, but as I said above, the ministries of these contemporary authors aren't finished and so can't be judged by history yet.

 The Price of God's Miracle Working Power by A.A.
 Allen